telerik/blazor-docs/knowledge-base/fileselect-autofac.md

 This knowledge base article deals with the following issues:

 * The FileSelect component's file stream `ReadAsync` method throws `Microsoft.JSInterop.JSException`.
-* FileSelect file stream reading fails when using `builder.Host.UseServiceProviderFactory`
+* FileSelect file stream reading fails when using `builder.Host.UseServiceProviderFactory`.
 * An exception occurs when trying to upload files through Blazor FileSelect with Autofac dependency injection enabled.